nikitahaley/teledildonics/README.md

 # teledildonics
 Illumittani emote pack
 Custom emote pack for Pidgin and Adium that includes the GSF's SA emotes, some emotes from Berachs old EVE Emote pack, various Twitch emotes, and a few custom additions.
 Many of these emotes are not work-safe and may be not suitable for minors.
+Features dank memes.

 To install in Pidgin: